 I’m all for cooking in a slow cooker.
 We love ours and it really simplifies cooking.
 Why not follow this bloggers idea of adding festive edible snowflakes or crushed candy cane?
 Although it is a slow cooker recipe you do need to remember to stir the mixture every 15 minutes for two hours.
 Pretty sure we can cope with that!

 For the full recipe and more photos head on over to www.astrongcoffee.co.uk

 #3 Peppermint Creams dipped in Chocolate

 I love peppermint creams.
 This is the homemade gift that I’d love to receive.
-They looks so lovely half dipped in chocolate.
-Although peppermint creams are quite a Christmas tradition these would also work well as end of year presents.
+They look so lovely half dipped in chocolate.
+Although peppermint creams are quite a Christmas tradition these would also work well as an end of year present.

 For more photos and the full recipe head on over to www.astrongcoffee.co.uk

 #4 Malteser Christmas Puddings

 Ooooo these are so fancy.
 OK granted they are mostly for the Christmas gift idea option and I may well end up eating half the ingredients as we make them.
 But wow they look great.
 Chocolate orange, milk chocolate and maltesers….now you’re talking.

 For photos and the full recipe head on over to www.mummyvswork.co.uk